chrishunt11/Sales-Prediction-Model/README.md

 ## Recommendations:

 - There appears to be a moderate correlation between Item MRP and Item Sales.
 If a retailor were to look to increase their Sales, one thing they could try doing is increase the Item MRP.
+- After visualizing the average sales per Outlet Type, Supermarket Type 3 had the greatest average sale.
+A retailor might want to look into this and could look to sell products in more Supermarket Type 3 stores.

 Model Performace
 - Overall, the best model is definitely the tuned Random Forest Regressor Model.
 The model is a little over fit, but by far it outperformed the linear regression model.